MCP Server

 • list_with_premades — cursor-paginated list including premade (system) dimensions alongside team ones

-• show — full dimension details including the rules needed to reproduce it: field mappings, plus condition maps (data), tag values + assigned sources (tag), or the AI prompt (ai)
+• show — dimension details including rules: field mappings, condition maps (data), tag/source counts (tag), or AI prompt (ai)

 • usage — how many widgets/reports use specific dimensions (bulk check)